python-discord/game-jam-2020/the-friendly-snakes/README.md

 4) In that terminal type: `pipenv sync && pipenv run game` and there you go!
 The game will be up and running.
 From now on, any time that you want to play in the future you only have to type `pipenv run game` for this last step!
 5) Enjoy *Flimsy Billy's Coin Dash 3: Super Tag 3 Electric Tree*!

+### How To Play
+To play *Flimsy Billy's Coin Dash 3: Super Tag 3 Electric Tree* you must control Flimsy Billy around the game world with the `W` `A` `S` and `D` keys.
+When you click play you are loaded into the prebar